sez11a/liferay-learn/docs/dxp/7.x/en/developing-applications/tooling/other-tools/liferay-js-generator/developer-guide/adapting-apps-for-liferay.md

     ```bash
     INFO [fileinstall-/opt/liferay/osgi/modules][BundleStartStopLogger:39] STARTED react-guestbook-adapted_0.1.0 [1147]
     ```

 1. Verify that the app is available.
 Open your browser to `https://localhost:8080`.
 Click the Edit button (![Edit button](../../../../../images/icon-edit-pencil.png)) (Add button (![Add button](../../../../../images/icon-add-app.png)) if on Liferay DXP 7.2) in the Control Menu and add the widget to the page.
 Please see the [7.3](../../../../../site-building/creating-pages/building-and-managing-content-pages/using-widgets-on-a-content-page.md#adding-widgets-on-content-pages) or [7.2](../../../../../site-building/creating-pages/using-widget-pages/adding-widgets-to-a-page.md) instructions for details.
 The example is listed as *react-guestbook-adapted* under the *Sample* category.

     ![The adapted app runs inside Liferay DXP.](./adapting-apps-for-liferay/images/01.png)

 ## Adapted Application Requirements and Processing

-To adapt an application it must meet these requirements for each framework:
+Adapted applications must meet these requirements:

-* **Angular CLI projects** must use `app-root` as the application's Dom selector.
+* **Angular CLI projects** must use `app-root` as the application's DOM selector.
 * **creact-react-app projects** must use `ReactDom.render()` call in the entry point with a `document.getElementById()` parameter.
 * **Vue CLI projects** must use `#app` as the application's DOM selector.